 Our Association legaly established with the name Asociatia European Energy Union from now on shall be EEU | Energy Excellence with Us, a creation of Asociatia European Energy Union

 Our association has been legaly established in November 2016 with the name ‘Asociatia European Energy Union‘ received from the Romanian Ministry of Justice.

-We choose this name with the purpose only to bring our contribution and our support to European Commission in his mission to have an Energy Union with citizens at its core, where citizens take ownership of the energy transition, benefit from new technologies to reduce their bills, participate actively in the market, and where vulnerable consumers are protected (EC declaration) and to involve more the European citizens in the European energy market.
+We choose this name with the purpose only to bring our contribution and our support to the European Commission in his mission to have an Energy Union with citizens at its core, where citizens take ownership of the energy transition, benefit from new technologies to reduce their bills, participate actively in the market, and where vulnerable consumers are protected (this is the European Commission declaration) and to involve more the European citizens in the European energy market.